Mindfulness-based cognitive therapy: Kabat-Zin: Mindfulness-based stress reduction

+Barnard & Teasdale: Model of Interacting Cognitive Subsystems

-In 1991, Philip Barnard and John Teasdale created a multilevel concept of the mind called "Interacting Cognitive Subsystems" (ICS).
-The ICS model is based on Barnard and Teasdale's concept that the mind has multiple modes that are responsible for receiving and processing new information cognitively and emotionally.
-This concept associates an individual's vulnerability to depression with the degree to which he/she relies on only one of the modes of mind, inadvertently blocking the other modes.
+In 1991, building on Kabat-Zin's work, Philip Barnard and John Teasdale created a multilevel concept of the mind called "Interacting Cognitive Subsystems" (ICS).
+According to this model, the mind has multiple modes, that are responsible for receiving and processing new information cognitively and emotionally.
 The two main modes of mind are the "doing" mode and the "being" mode.
 The "doing" mode is also known as the "driven" mode.
 This mode is very goal-oriented and is triggered when the mind develops a discrepancy between how things are and how the mind wishes things to be.
 The second main mode of mind is the "being" mode.
 This mode is not focused on achieving specific goals; instead, the emphasis is on "accepting and allowing what is," without any immediate pressure to change it.

-The central component of ICS is metacognitive awareness: the ability to experience negative thoughts and feelings as mental events that pass through the mind, rather than as a part of the self.
+A central component of ICS is metacognitive awareness: the ability to experience negative thoughts and feelings as mental events that pass through the mind, rather than as a part of the self.
 Individuals with high metacognitive awareness are able to avoid depression and negative thought patterns more easily during stressful life situations, in comparison with individuals with low metacognitive awareness.

 Meta-cognitive awareness is regularly reflected through an individual's ability to decenter.
-Decentering is the ability to perceive thoughts and feelings as both impermanent and objective occurrences in the mind.
+Decentering is the ability to be aware of incoming thoughts and feelings, and accepting them, but not attaching or reacting to them, perceiving thoughts and feelings as both impermanent and objective occurrences in the mind.
+This process aims to aid an individual in disengaging from self-criticism, rumination, and dysphoric moods that can arise when reacting to negative thinking patterns.

-In Barnard and Teasdale's (1991) model, mental health is related to an individual's ability to disengage from one mode or to easily move among the modes of mind.
+According to this model, an individual's vulnerability to depression is related to the degree to which he/she relies on only one of the modes of mind, inadvertently blocking the other modes.
+Mental health is related to an individual's ability to disengage from one mode or to easily move among the modes of mind.
 Individuals who are able to flexibly move between the modes of mind based on conditions in the environment are in the most favorable state.
 The ICS model theorizes that the "being" mode is the most likely mode of mind that will lead to lasting emotional changes.
 Therefore, to prevent relapse in depression, cognitive therapy must promote this mode.
 This led Teasdale to the creation of MBCT, which promotes the "being" mode.

-This therapy was also created by Zindel Segal and Mark Williams and was partially based on the mindfulness-based stress reduction program, developed by Jon Kabat-Zinn.
-The theories behind mindfulness-based approaches to psychological issues function on the idea that being aware of things in the present, and not focusing on the past or the future, will allow the individual to be more apt to deal with current stressors and distressing feelings with a flexible and accepting mindset, rather than avoiding and, therefore, prolonging them.

-Applications
+Working method

+Cognitive-behavioral elements

+CBT-inspired methods are used in MBCT, such as psycho-education, educating the participant about depression and the role that cognition plays within it.
+Like CBT, MBCT is build on the etiological theory that depression-relapse may occur when individuals, who have had a depression, become distressed, they return to automatic cognitive processes that can trigger a depressive episode.
+The goal of MBCT is to interrupt these automatic processes and teach the participants to focus less on reacting to incoming stimuli, and instead accepting and observing them without judgment.